Walking on Sunshine (Katrina and the Waves album)

 Walking on Sunshine is the debut studio album by English new wave band Katrina and the Waves, released on December 1, 1983, by Attic Records.
-The album was only officially released in Canada, but now appears worldwide on the 2003 compilation The Original Recordings 1983-1984.
-The band initially released the album themselves, before it was even titled, intending to sell it at gigs.
+The album was only officially released in Canada, but now appears worldwide on the 2003 compilation The Original Recordings 1983–1984.
 Several of these original 1983 vinyl releases are evidently still in circulation, primarily in the band's native UK, with the record being simply titled Katrina and the Waves (recognizable by the black and white cover, and not to be confused with the band's self-titled 1985 album, which contains revamped tracks from this and the following album, Katrina and the Waves 2).
 The same cover for this UK release was used when the album was remastered and re-released with four bonus tracks on CD in 2010, under the title Katrina and the Waves.
 To complicate things further, a later greatest hits album by the band is also called Walking on Sunshine.
 "Que Te Quiero" was released as a single in the UK where it reached #84 on the UK Singles Chart in January 1984.

 This album contains the original version of the title track, which would be re-recorded two years later and thereupon become the band's biggest US hit.

-It appeared in many films and TV shows since, including the animated sci-fi/sitcom series Futurama, albeit as a running gag where Philip J. Fry sings or mentions the song.